nicoespeon/abracadabra/CONTRIBUTING.md

 import { Selection } from "./selection";
 import { Position } from "./position";

 // 3.
-Exports
-export { isStringLiteral, isClassDeclaration };
-export { StringLiteral };

-// 4.
-Rest of the code
+Rest of the code, starting with high-level concepts export function statementWithBraces(node: t.Statement): t.Statement {
-function isStringLiteral() {
-  // …
+  return isBlockStatement(node) ? node : blockStatement([node]);
 }

+function isBlockStatement() {}
+function blockStatement() {}
 ```

 As a general rule, we prefer to have **what is exposed appear before what is private**.
-That's why we list the exports at the top of the file.
-We find it simpler to see what is exposed from a file, so it's easier to decide if that's too much and we should split.
+We like to read the high-level concepts before the implementation details.

 ## Debug locally